arandall/meross/doc/protocol.md

 #### Appliance.Config.WifiList

-Used to list all Wifi networks the appliance can see.
+Used to list all Wi-Fi networks the appliance can see.

+At some point (observed from `6.1.8+`) the mac address changed from using `-` separators to `:`.

 Method: `GET`